Rosenborg BK: Back to the roots project (2013–2014)

 In the search for a new head coach, Per Joar Hansen was linked to Rosenborg, but the message was not well received from the supporters.
 Hansen's previous stay at Lerkendal ended poorly, and therefore many fans were skeptical of him as the replacement for Jan Jönsson.
 On 14 December 2012, Per Joar Hansen was confirmed as new head coach, with the ambition to take Rosenborg back to the top of the league.
 Hansen's first major modification was changing from Rosenborg's regular 4–4–2 to the more aggressive 4–3–3 as they played in the 90's, taking the team back to the roots.

 Hansen's change of formation did not become well received when Rosenborg only scored three goals in their eight pre-season matches.

-After half the season finished the team impressed everyone with great progress in the Norwegian Cup, being 2nd in the league, and as expected progressing from the Europa League first qualifying round by beating Northern Irish Crusaders, 2–1 away and ending with 7–2 victory at Lerkendal.
+Midway through the season, the team impressed everyone with great progress in the Norwegian Cup, being second in the league, and as expected progressing from the Europa League first qualifying round by beating Northern Irish Crusaders, 2–1 away and ending with 7–2 victory at Lerkendal.

-However, the beginning of the second half of the season shocked everyone when Rosenborg were surprisingly beaten by St Johnstone in the Europa League second qualifying round.
-Frazer Wright's goal earned the Scottish side a memorable 1–0 victory in Norway before fighting back from an early goal to draw 1–1 at home.
+However, the beginning of the second half of the season shocked everyone, when Rosenborg were surprisingly beaten by St Johnstone in the Europa League second qualifying round.
+Frazer Wright's goal earned the Scottish side a memorable 1–0 victory in Norway, before fighting back from an early goal to draw 1–1 at home.
 This was enough to secure a 2–1 aggregate victory for St Johnstone.

 Rosenborg continued to gather points in the league, but were shocked when they lost to relegation threatened Tromsø in the 23rd round.
-They finished in 2nd place, one point behind Strømsgodset, mainly due to their performance at home.
+They finished in second place, one point behind Strømsgodset, mainly due to their performance at home.

 Rosenborg had managed to enter the Cup Final against arch-rival Molde.
 This was Rosenborg's first Cup Final since 2003, when they beat Bodø/Glimt 3–1.

 Unfortunately for Rosenborg, they lost the match 2–4 after leading 2–1.

-In June 2014, after a disappointing spring season with elimination from the Cup in the third round against Ranheim, lack of stable performance in the league and an embarrassing defeat against Sligo Rovers in the Europa League, it was decided to fire head coach Per Joar Hansen and assistant coach Bård Wiggen.
+In June 2014, after a disappointing spring season with elimination from the Cup in the third round against Ranheim, lack of stable performance in the league and an embarrassing defeat against Sligo Rovers in the Europa League, the decision was made to fire head coach Per Joar Hansen and assistant coach Bård Wiggen.

 Former Rosenborg player and assistant coach Kåre Ingebrigtsen was presented as temporary coach on 21 July 2014, and sports director Erik Hoftun was presented as assistant coach.
 Rosenborg played poorly in the first matches with the new coach, losing three of the first four with Kåre Ingebrigsten in charge.
-But the team redeemed themselves by winning nine of the last ten games in the season finishing in 2nd place, eleven points behind Molde.
-Ingebrigtsen's great performance led to him being introduced as the new permanent coach 20 November 2014.
+But, the team redeemed themselves by winning nine of the last ten games in the season, finishing in second place, eleven points behind Molde.
+Ingebrigtsen's great performance led to him being appointed as the new permanent coach 20 November 2014.